zend-modules/isocodes-country/README.md

     ));
     $countryManager = new \IsoCodes\Country\Country($adapter);

+## Translating ##
+The default output is english.

+To change the output locale set the translator's locale to the one that fits your needs.
+For example, if you wish to output the country names in spanish:

+    $countryManager->getTranslator()->setLocale('es');

 ## Data Source ##
 The data provided by this module comes from iso-codes package from Debian.